 If your property falls into any of the above categories, you will not need to apply for a certificate of fitness.

 If the property does need a certificate of fitness, you will need to apply for a fitness inspection.
 Failure to apply for a fitness inspection within 28 days of letting a property could result in prosecution.
-This flowchart should illustrate whether or not you require a Certificate of Fitness for your property.

 Applying for a fitness certificate